Malf-team/Malf-3.0/README.md

-# malf
+# Malf 3.0 (Working Title
-the official git repo for the minecraft modpack with the same name
+The official git repo for the Minecraft modpack with the same name.